dancer1325/opensearch-documentation/_im-plugin/index-templates.md

 # Index templates

-Index templates let you initialize new indexes with predefined mappings and settings.
-For example, if you continuously index log data, you can define an index template so that all of these indexes have the same number of shards and replicas.
+* Index templates
+  * let you
+    * 👀initialize NEW indexes -- via -- predefined mappings & settings👀
+  * use cases
+    * CONTINUOUSLY index data / have the SAME NUMER of shards & replicas

 ### Create a template